All devices

 Uncle Jerry identifies this as personification: 'She's holding on... to his quiet resentment, which is personification.
 You can't hold on to an emotion.'
 The abstract emotion of resentment is given physical, graspable qualities, it becomes something one can grip.

-Personifying the partner's resentment as something the speaker physically clings to emphasizes both the tangibility of his emotional withdrawal and the futility of her effort, she's not even holding onto him, but onto his negative feelings.
+Personifying the partner's resentment as something the speaker physically clings to emphasises both the tangibility of his emotional withdrawal and the futility of her effort, she's not even holding onto him, but onto his negative feelings.

 Incidental